 The highest legislative authority in the United Kingdom.
 Made up of the House of Commons, House of Lords and the Monarch.

 This is another way of referring to the monarchy - which is the oldest part of the system of government in this country.
 Time has reduced the power of the monarchy, and today it is broadly ceremonial.
 The current UK monarch is Queen Elizabeth II.

 The day after a general election the Queen invites the leader of the party that won the most seats in the House of Commons to become Prime Minister and to form a government.

 Opening and dissolving Parliament

-The Crown opens Parliament through the State Opening (marking the beginning of the Parliamentary year).
-The Crown only dissolves Parliament before a general election under conditions laid out in the Fixed Term Parliament Act 2011 (dissolution).
+The Monarch opens Parliament through the State Opening (marking the beginning of the Parliamentary year).
+The Monarch only dissolves Parliament before a general election under conditions laid out in the Fixed Term Parliament Act 2011 (dissolution).